-The French retreated in the face of this force, leaving Moozuffer and Chunda The French retreat, Sahib in a state of despair.
+The French retreated in the face of this force, leaving Moozuffer and Chunda Salib in a state of despair.
 Moozuffer yielded himself up to his uncle, by whom he was placed in fetters, and Chunda Sahib retreated with his troops to Pondicherry.
-Hostilities took place; and although the French obtained some advantages, they could not have maintained the field very long against Nazir, had not Dupleix entered into correspondence with some of Nazir's Patan chiefs, who were incited to treachery, and by one of whom Nazir Jung was shot through the heart.
-Nizam murdered.
-Moozuffer Jung was now freed from his imprisonment, and assumed the autho- and Moozuffer rity of Soubahdar.
+Hostilities took place; and although the French obtained some advantages, they could not have maintained the field very long against Nazir, had not Dupleix entered into correspondence with some of Nazir's Pitan chiefs, who were incited to treachery, and by one of whom Nazir Jung was shot through the heart.
+MOOZUFFER JUNG was now freed from his imprisonment, and assumed the authority of Soubahdar.
 Dupleix was appointed by him Governor of the Mogul dominions on the coast of Coromandel, from the river Kistna to Cape Comorin, being the full extent of the Carnatic, or rather more; and Chunda Sahib was appointed his deputy at Arcot.
-Thereafter Moozuffer Jung set out with his army towards Golconda, in the Deccan.
-On the march the Patan chiefs who had joined his standard revolted, and in the conflict which ensued Moozuffer was slain.
-Upon this emergency, the French general at once resolved to elevate Salabut Jung, the eldest surviving son of the Nizam, who was present in the camp.
+Thereafter Moozuffer Jung set out with his army towards Golconda in the Deccan.
+On the march the Pitan chiefs who had joined his standard revolted, and in the conflict which ensued Moozuffer was slain.
+Upon this emergency, the French General at once resolved to elevate SALABUT vate Salabut Jung.
+JUNG, the eldest surviving son of Nizam, who was present in the camp.
 Salabut Jung became thenceforth the French Soubah, and promised the same concessions to the French which had been made by his predecessors, and the army continued its march towards Golconda.
-"The Europeans in India," says Mr. Mill, "who Vol. iii., p.
-79: hitherto had crouched at the feet of the meanest of the petty governors of the district, were astonished at the progress of the French, who now seemed to preside over the whole region of the Deccan.
-A letter to Dupleix from a friend in the camp of Salabut Jung affirmed that in a little time the Mogul on his throne 283.
+"The Europeans in India," says Mr Mill, "who hitherto had crouched at the feet of the meanest of the petty governors of the district, were astonished at the progress of the French, who now seemed to preside over the whole region of the Deccan.
+A letter to Dupleix from a friend in the camp of Salabut Jung, affirmed that in a little time the Mogul on his throne would tremble at the name of Dupleix; and however presumptuous this prophecy might appear, little was wanting to secure its fulfilment."
+The English, with their ally Mahomed Ali, were now sunk in apathy and despair, and, in conjunction with him, made proposals which were haughtily declined.
+The English then took the field, and at first suffered repulses; on one occasion, with disgrace flying from the field, leaving the native troops fighting.
+Then was it that Clive, having obtained the command of a small force, attacked and took Arcot, and made that ever-memorable defence of that place which first gave a name to the British arms in India, and may be said to have been the turning point of their career in that empire.
+This, however, was a mere diversion.
+The enemy's efforts were directed to the reduction of the strong fort of Trichinopoly, which Mahomed Ali was occupying.
+In the difficulties which befell Mahomed Ali, he applied to the Mysoreans, and obtained from them a force of 20,000 men.
+The King of Tanjore likewise sent 5000 men, and Lawrence arrived with 400 Europeans and 1100 Sepoys.
+By aid of these forces, and the vigorous proceedings which were adopted, the enemy were driven to extremity, and Chunda Sahib surrendered himself to the King of Tanjore, who immediately ordered him to be Death of Chunda assassinated; the English General not esteeming himself sufficiently powerful to interfere.